teomandi/DIT-BigData-Project2/disk_based_kmeans/README.md

 ## Output
 When the program complete the computations, it will print for each cluster, its key, its clusteroid, and how many members it has.
 If `d4` has been selected, it will print the genres, and the tags of the point which is set as clusteroid.
 For obvious reasons the ratings vector is not displayed.

 Then, if the `--export` flag has been added, then the program will export the output  results in a csv file with name `<selected-distance>_results.csv`.
 In the csv file, the columns are movieId, Cluster Key. **Otherwise, if the argument is not mentioned, the program will print the results in the stdout!!**

 ---

-## Recreated File
+## Create New Data File

 For the distances 2 and 4 in order to optimize the performance I create a new data_file which is **REQUIRED** for the distances 2 and 4.